-- Standings are not necessary in the 4th/5th grade division as there is no end of season tournament.
-Middle School and High School Divisions will keep standings when they have four or more teams. - Standings will be based in order on a) win %, then b) number of wins, then c) head to head, and then d) coin flip (to determine playoff seeding).
+• Standings will be based in order on a) win %, then b) number of wins, then c) head to head, and then d) coin flip (to determine playoff seeding).

 The SportsLife Ministry and its leadership reserves the right to modify or change these rules at any time throughout the season.